 Seven Hills Design Brand strategy for product design + engineering

 Martin Cooper is a product designer and engineer.
-He had recently gone solo and requested the help of design studio Superfried to develop the brand strategy for his new Sheffield based company, Seven Hills Design.
+He had recently gone solo and requested the help of graphic design agency Superfried to develop the branding strategy for his new Sheffield-based company, Seven Hills Design.

-The marque was elegant, but not unique.
-With products, the essential components under the surface are often unseen and overlooked.
+The logo design was elegant, but not unique.
+With product designs, the essential components under the surface are often unseen and overlooked.
 I liked the potential for contrast between the forms within compared to their container, so internal paths were tested.
 This led to some dramatic effects alluding to a technical 3D schematic and reiterating the numeral.

-Via the new internal paths, the segmented construction of the logo would now provide opportunities for experimentation.
+The new internal paths led to numerous design iterations.
+The segmented construction of the final creative solution opened opportunities for further design experimentation.
 Abstracted into separate components or used to contain multiple images resulted in a rich and versatile graphic language.
-In addition to this a simple isometric pattern was devised for use as subtle background device.
+In addition to this, a simple isometric pattern was designed for use as a subtle background device.

-In stark contrast to the light wireframe marque, for the logotype a bold sans serif was selected.
+In stark contrast to the light wireframe marque, for the logotypes design a bold sans serif was selected.
 Since the name is so long, bespoke styling of the lettering was kept to a minimum.
-Iterations of the logotype and lock-ups were developed to cover all potential scenarios.
+Design iterations of the logotype and logo lock-ups were developed to cover all potential scenarios.

 Moving onto the palette, the client had a preference for muted tones.
 Once established, it was advised that a highlight would be required when it was necessary to create emphasis or impact.
 Once again, taking a literal approach led to the use of a highlighter style, fresh yellow that would also work in CMYK.

-For the typography, the base typeface used for the logotype – Strawford – was continued throughout to ensure the consistent, minimal style of the brand identity was maintained.
+For the typography, the base typeface used for the logotypes design – Strawford – was continued throughout to ensure the consistent, minimal style of the brand identity was maintained.

 - Brand Strategy